-Covered laboratory services include, but are not limited to, diagnostic and therapeutic and pathology procedures.
+Covered laboratory services include, but are not limited to, diagnostic and therapeutic laboratory and pathology procedures.
 West Virginia Medicaid covers various pathology services for Medicaid members.
-Services may be subject to medical necessity review, appropriateness criteria, and any prior authorization requirements.
+Laboratory and pathology services are considered for reimbursement when the results will alter patient management decisions and are deemed medically necessary and reasonable within commonly accepted standards of practice.